zxiiro/zxiiro.github.io/site/experience.rst

 - Provide build support to OpenDaylight projects
 - Manage services such as Jenkins, Gerrit, Nexus, Sonar
 - Develop and deploy features for OpenStack projects Jenkins Job Builder and Nodepool as required for OpenDaylight build environment
 - Project Lead for OpenDaylight autorelease and releng/builder sub-projects
 - Manage documentation project for OpenDaylight and Linux Foundation Releng

 **Release Engineer**, Eclipse Foundation *(Feb 2012 - Sept 2014)*
 -----------------------------------------------------------------

-Help Eclipse projects with converting their builds from PDE to use the Common Build Infrastructure (CBI).
-Configured and maintained servers for the community including LTS projects and Nexus instance at the Foundation.
+- Provide support to Eclipse projects for the Common Build Infrastructure (CBI)
+- Provide support for the Eclipse Long Term Support (LTS) forge
+- Assist Eclipse projects with migrating builds to Maven/Tycho.
+- Gerrit deployment and maintenance
+- Hudson deployment and maintenance
+- Apache configuration and management
+- Web based code signing service development and management
+- Setup SonarQube code analysis software

 **Junior Support Engineer**, Nakina Systems *(Nov 2009 - Feb 2012)*
 -------------------------------------------------------------------

-Provide product support to customers including Alcatel-Lucent, AT&T, Bell, Hitachi.
-Supporting customer cluster systems running Solaris 10, Oracle 10g, and Nakina DCI software.
-Create executable MOPs for customers to perform system upgrades and software tuning.
-Created scripts to automate product installs on internal lab systems.
-Run internal product verification on Nakina DCI software.
+- Provided Enterprise level support to Tier 1 ISPs.
+- Product Support for Nakina NI-Framework and NI-Controller, including Solaris 10 and Oracle 10g/11g administration.
+- Provided Training to team members for various Nakina Products.
+- Baselined customer systems to ensure they meet required specifications.
+- Created, maintained and tested various MOPs for customer use.
+- Product Verification, UI Testing, Developer API testing in Java / Python.
+- Created automated install scripts to improve efficiency in testing new daily builds of the Nakina Product.
+- Created Solaris scripts to automate creation of zones.
+- Maintained SSH Tunnels to provide access to various offsite equipment for the team.

 **Technical Services Specialist**, BOLDstreet Wireless *(Jan 2007 - Dec 2007)*
 ------------------------------------------------------------------------------